Python Puzzles

 At the Aces High Card Club, the top player wins her Skip-Bo games 59% of her time based upon 500 games.

-1. Based upon an infinite number of games, what is the 99% confidence interval of the mean?
+- Based on an infinite number of games, what is the 99% confidence interval of the mean?

-2. Assume a 59% percent win rate, run a simulation where you play the game 500 times and record the win percentage.
-What is your highest and lowest win percentages?
+- Assume a 59% percent win rate, run a simulation where you play the game 500 times, and record the win percentage.
+What are your highest and lowest win percentages?
 What is the win percentage at the 99% and 1% percentiles?

 The equation to calculate a 99% confidence interval for the mean for a proportion is: